malcolmsailor/midani/README.md

   -s SETTINGS, --settings SETTINGS
-                        path to settings file containing a Python dictionary -t, --test            set frame rate to a maximum of 2 fps
+                        path to settings file containing a Python dictionary -t, --test            set frame rate to a maximum of 2 fps -e, --eval            use 'eval()' rather than 'ast.literal_eval()' to parse settings.
+Use with caution!
 ```

 ## Configuration

-For full documentation of the various settings available, see `docs/settings.md`.
+For full documentation of the various settings available, and for how to set per-voice settings, see `docs/settings.md`.

 To configure with custom settings, save a file containing only a python dictionary, and pass it as an argument with `-s`/`--settings`.
-In order to permit arithmetic expressions and conveniences like list comprehensions, this file will be parsed with `eval()` so don't do anything reckless with it (e.g., use settings from sources that you do not trust).

 For example, if you wanted a "primary color" note color palette, with white background color, you could save the following dictionary in a file called `example.py` and then invoke the script with `--settings example.py`: